 A major part of the LA scene in the early '90s, Frusciante traveled in the same circles as the likes of Johnny Depp, who made a harrowing film about his friend.
-The Johnny Depp documentary Stuff, co-directed by rock frontman Gibby Haynes, was a wakeup call; it depicted the guitarist living high and in squalor after River Phoenix's death (John Frusciante and River Phoenix were on a days-long bender when the latter collapsed and died outside of the Viper Room in 1993).
+The Johnny Depp documentary Stuff, co-directed by rock frontman Gibby Haynes, was a wakeup call; it depicted the guitarist living high and in squalor after River Phoenix's passing (John Frusciante and River Phoenix were on a days-long bender when the latter collapsed and perished outside of the Viper Room in 1993).
 Throughout all of it, Chili Peppers bassist Flea never left his struggling bandmate's side.
+And 10 years after his second departure in 2009, Frusciante rejoined the Red Hot Chili Peppers for another round.

 When John Frusciante joined the Red Hot Chili Peppers, he was only 18 years old, and he quickly adopted the ethos of hedonism espoused by the band.
 According to a 2000 Rolling Stone profile, Frusciante said, "I was totally abusing the situation, but by the age of 20, I started doing it right and looking at it as artistic expression instead of a way of partying and screwing a bunch of girls.
 To balance it out, I had to be extra-humble, extra-anti-rock star."